lab176344/TrafficScenarios-RFAPsClustering/README.md

 ## Clustering<a name="EVT"></a>

 Please fill in the forms to request access to the HighD Data from https://www.highd-dataset.com/.
+The code for processing the data is available in https://github.com/lab176344/Traffic_Sceanrios-VoteBasedEVT.
+Process the data and place the .mat file in .data/datasets/Scenarios/ and use the name HighDScenarioClassV1_Train/Test/Val.
+Followed by that the scripts mentioned below can be run one after the other to cluster the scenarios.

 Step 1: Self-Supervised Initialisation -> ```python selfsupervised_learning_scenario.py```